This page summarizes my PhD thesis research other projects in progress.

 I am broadly interested in how nutritional needs and physiology are related to trophic ecology.
-During my PhD, I have focused on the nutritional ecology of highly unsaturated omega-3 fatty acids (HUFA).
+Since beginning my PhD, I have focused on the nutritional ecology of highly unsaturated omega-3 fatty acids (HUFA).
 For my PhD candidacy exam, I synthesized the existing literature on HUFA, which resulted in a review paper.
 In my review, I discussed the importance of HUFA for animals, the dichotomy between HUFA availability at the base of aquatic and terrestrial food webs, and the ecological implications of mismatches between HUFA supply and demand.

-I am also interested in understanding how phylogeny and local food quality as well as trophic ecology influence animals' ability to convert the HUFA precursor ALA into HUFA and in animals' dietary HUFA needs in nature.
+I am also interested in understanding how evolutionary history and local food quality as well as trophic ecology influence animals' ability to convert the HUFA precursor ALA into HUFA and in animals' dietary HUFA needs in nature.
 Riparian insectivorous birds have provided me with an excellent system in which to begin understanding these processes.
 For example, I've found that Tree Swallows (Tachycineta bicolor) chicks are able to convert ALA to HUFA, but that the efficiency of this process and availability of ALA in their prey is such that HUFA are ecologically essential nutrients for them in natural systems.
 Compound-specific carbon stable isotope tracers are a key tool that I use in this area of my research.

 Twining, C. W., J. T. Brenna, N. G. Hairston, and A. S. Flecker.
 2016.
 Highly unsaturated fatty acids in nature: what we know and what we need to learn.
 Oikos 125:749-760.

 Twining, C. W., P. Lawrence, D. W. Winkler, A. S. Flecker, and J. T. Brenna.
 2018.
 Conversion efficiency of alpha linolenic acid to omega-3 highly unsaturated fatty acids in aerial insectivore chicks.
 Journal of Experimental Biology 221(3).